barriehadfield/heart-cards/README.md

 In this case, the first thing our `Home` Component does is render another Component - `MainAppBar`.
 That is the key to Component oriented architecture - Components render other Components, so your user interface is composed of increasingly smaller contained Components.
 You will get very used to this pattern.

-> Note: You might also notice that 'Home' is not an entirely standard Hyperloop Component, as it is derived from `Hyperloop::Router::Component` whereas typical Hyperloop components are classes derived from `Hyperloop::Component`.
+You might also notice that 'Home' is not an entirely standard Hyperloop Component, as it is derived from `Hyperloop::Router::Component` whereas typical Hyperloop components are classes derived from `Hyperloop::Component`.
 We are doing this because we need to pass information routing down into out `MainAppBar` Component.
+The reason for this is well covered in [Chapter 6 of the ToDo  tutorial](https://github.com/ruby-hyperloop/todo-tutorial#chapter-6-routing).
+If you go off and read that now do make sure you come back here as there are still many interesting topics we are about to get into!

 ### Using JavaScript based React libraries